Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 Dr. Middleton is proud and excited to bring intercollegiate athletics back to the University.
 Men’s sports have returned after a 22-year absence, and women’s sports have been introduced for the first time to campus.

 More than 40 years as a professor, administrator and historian

-A Fellow of Great Britain’s Royal Historical Society, Dr. Middleton has academic expertise in modern British history from the late 18th century to the early 19th century.
-He has taught more than 5,000 undergraduate and graduate students, written more than 80 scholarly and public policy papers, and authored the book The Administration of British Foreign Policy, 1782–1846.
+A Fellow of Great Britain’s Royal Historical Society, Dr. Middleton’s been a professor history from 1969 to the present with academic expertise is in modern British history from the late 18th century to the early 19th century.
+He has taught more than 5,000 undergraduate and graduate students, written more than 90 scholarly and public policy papers, and authored the book The Administration of British Foreign Policy, 1782–1846.

 He earned an AB degree with honors in history from Florida State University and both an MA and PhD in history from Duke University.